-- 5. The Better Case Management handbook (edn.8th Jan 2018) describes the effective management of disclosure as "a vital part of the preparation for trial", para 3.20. - By the Stage 2 date the defence should serve a defence statement and make any requests for disclosure, specifying the material and setting out how the material relates to the issues in the case. - By the Stage 3 date the prosecution should respond to any disclosure requests. - By the Stage 4 date if there are unresolved issues of disclosure, the defence should make a s.8 CPIA 1996 application.
+- 5. The stage dates include requirements relating to disclosure: - By the Stage 2 date, the defence should serve a defence statement and make any requests for disclosure, specifying the material and setting out how the material relates to the issues in the case. - By the Stage 3 date, the prosecution should respond to any disclosure requests. - By the Stage 4 date, if there are unresolved issues of disclosure, the defence should make a s.8 CPIA 1996 application.
 To make a s.8 application the defence must have served a defence statement (see also CrimPR 15.5).